-- Incomplete recognition renewal application. - Non-compliance with national governing body policies. - Hazing (see "RSO and Membership Accountability for Hazing," below). - Misrepresentation (fronting). - Acts of individual members (see Accountability of RSOs, below). • - Bank fraud, larceny, or theft. - An organization fails to adhere to the educational mission of the university. - The written request of an organization.
+- Hazing (see "RSO and Membership Accountability for Hazing," below). - Misrepresentation (fronting). - Acts of individual members (see Accountability of RSOs, below). - Bank fraud, larceny, or theft. - An organization fails to adhere to the educational mission of the university. - The written request of an organization.